Flaky Morning Buns

 Make the Preferment

-- Heat milk in a saucepan over medium-low heat until warm (80-90 degrees is ideal).
+- Heat milk in a saucepan over medium-low heat until warm, 80 to 90℉ is ideal.
 Transfer to a medium bowl, then stir in yeast.
 Let sit for a minute, then mix in flour until smooth.
-Cover and let rise until doubled in volume, about 2-3 hours at room temperature or overnight in the refrigerator.
+Cover and let rise until doubled in volume, about 2 to 3 hours at room temperature or overnight in the refrigerator.

 Make the Dough